-We’ve recently managed to get MetaMask integrated with our Launcher.
-What does that mean, how did we do that, and does this change anything to Launcher users?
+We’ve recently managed to integrate MetaMask with our Launcher.
+What does this mean, how did we do it, and does this change anything for Launcher users?

 In one sentence, MetaMask is a cryptocurrency wallet that works on the Ethereum network.
-If you don’t know what the Ethereum network is and know little about cryptocurrencies, you might think: why should I care?
-Because now, you can securely authenticate with your wallet within the Launcher.
+If you don’t know what the Ethereum network is and know little about cryptocurrencies, you might be wondering: why should I care?
+Well, now you can securely authenticate with your wallet within the Launcher.

 Our Launcher runs on a Chromium-based engine, so we were looking for something that would allow us to run Chrome extensions within Electron.
-That’s how we’ve found electron-browser-shell project with this inside.
+That’s how we found the electron-browser-shell project with this package inside.

 Our first project to get running with our MetaMask integration was ore-forge.com and their ORE Stealth client.

-We’ve got it running fairly quickly, but not without some difficulties.
+We got it running fairly quickly, but not without some difficulties.
 One of those was a popup closing bug that we had to fix.
-Another is a popup open event that includes a relative path to a web page that the plugin wants to open but does not hold the information about the caller.
-These kinds of issues are typical of new technologies, and we’re expected something like this to emerge.
+Another was a popup open event that included a relative path to a web page that the plugin wanted to open but did not hold the information about the caller.
+These kinds of issues are typical of new technologies, and we expected something like this to emerge.

 MetaMask logic and its interface work separately from the rest of the Launcher.
-This way, one cannot interfere with each other and makes it more secure to work with.
-The Launcher queries its global namespace if there’s a web3 (created by MetaMask) object available, and if there’s one, it means that the user has been authenticated and the UI can change according to that fact.
+This way, one cannot interfere with the other, making it more secure to work with.
+The Launcher queries its global namespace to check if there’s a web3 (created by MetaMask) object available.
+If there is one, it means that the user has been authenticated, and the UI can change according to that fact.

 Great!
 At the time of writing this article, the MetaMask integration is a part of our inner branch.
-Please tell us what you need and somebody from our team will get back to you shorly!
+Please let us know what you need, and someone from our team will get back to you shortly!